mmmim24/dudedid/README.md

 ## Features

 -   **Create, edit, and delete tasks:** Easily manage your tasks with full CRUD functionality.
--   **Task Status Tracking:** Track tasks in "Started", "In Progress", and "Completed" categories.
+-   **Task Status Tracking:** Track tasks in "Pending", "Started", and "Completed" categories.
 -   **Responsive Design:** Separate views for mobile and desktop using Tailwind CSS's responsive utilities.
 -   **React Context API:** Utilizes React Context API for efficient state management.
 -   **Clear All Tasks:** Option to clear all tasks within a specific status category.